-Barbara Deming (1917-1984) was one of the most dearly loved and respected civil rights and feminist political activists and essayists of our time.
-Born in New York City in 1917 and educated in The Friends Meeting House Quaker School in N. Y., she went on to study literature and drama at Bennington College and earned a Master’s degree in Drama at Case Western Reserve University in 1941.
+Barbara Deming (1917-1984) was one of the most dearly loved civil rights and feminist activists of her time.
+Born in New York City in 1917 and educated there at the Friends Meeting House Quaker School, she later studied literature and drama at Bennington College and earned a master’s degree in drama from Case Western Reserve University in 1941.

-Deming began her career as a poet, professional writer and film critic.
-After becoming interested in Gandhi during a trip to India in 1959, she went on to become a leading thinker in the non-violence movement, arguing for a strictly secular approach to non-violent resistance, with no religious basis.
-During the Second Wave of feminism, she became a leading thinker and activist with a deep commitment to fighting for the rights of women and the betterment of their lives.
+Deming began her career as a poet, professional writer, and film critic, and turned to political writing and human rights activism in the middle of her life.
+After a trip to India in 1959 sparked her interest in Gandhi, she embraced the pacificism of her Quaker background and aligned with nonviolent justice movements, arguing for a strictly secular approach to nonviolent resistance.
+As the Second Wave of feminism emerged, she became a leading feminist thinker and activist for the rights of women and the betterment of their lives.

 Deming experienced her first lesbian relationship when she was 17.
-From 1954-1972, she partnered with Mary Meigs, and later, the Quebecois writer Marie Claire Blais, and from 1976 until her death in 1984, Deming lived with her partner, artist Jane Verlaine in the Florida Keys.
+From 1954-72 she shared her life with Mary Meigs and later the writer Marie-Claire Blais from Quebec, and from 1976 until her death in 1984, Deming lived in the Florida Keys with her partner Jane Verlaine, an artist, radical activist, and author.

-Sugarloaf Women’s Village http://www.sugarloafwomensvillage.com/Welcome.html was founded in the mid-70’s by Barbara Deming and her life partner, Jane Verlaine (artist, poet, radical activist, author, and defender of women).
-It grew in the early 80’s when Blue Lunden and Sky Vanderlinde joined Barbara, Jane, and the other women who were living here then.
-Barbara died in 1984, leaving the property to Jane, who died in 1992, leaving the property to Blue.
+Another part of Deming’s feminist legacy, Sugarloaf Women’s Village in the Florida Keys, was established in the mid-1970s by Deming and Jane Verlaine.
+The community grew in the early 1980s when Blue Lunden and Sky Vanderlinde joined Barbara, Jane, and the other women who were living there then.
+When Barbara died in 1984, the property passed to Jane who, upon her death in 1992, left it to Blue.
 Before Blue’s death in 1999, she created the Sugarloaf Women’s Land Trust, dedicating the property to all lesbians.

 Books and articles by Barbara Deming:

 “On Revolution and Equilibrium."
-Liberation February 1968.
-From the collection: ed.
+Liberation (February 1968).
+Ed.
 Staughton Lynd and Alice Lynd.

-Nonviolence in America: A Documentary History, Revised Edition.
-Maryknoll, New York: Orbis Books, 1995.
+Nonviolence in America: A Documentary History, rev. ed.
+Maryknoll, NY: Orbis Books, 1995.

-Deming, Barbara; Berrigan, Daniel; Forest, James; Kunstler, William; Lynd, Staughton; Shaull, Richard; Statements of the Catonsville 9 and Milwaukee 14 Delivered Into Resistance The Advocate Press: 1969.
+Deming, Barbara, Daniel Berrigan, James Forest, William Kunstler, Staughton Lynd, and Richard Shaull.
+Statements of the Catonsville 9 and Milwaukee 14: Delivered into Resistance.
+The Advocate Press: 1969.

-We Are All Part of One Another: a Barbara Deming Reader , Barbara Deming, Jane Meyerding, (Editor), Philadelphia: New Society Publishers, 1984.
+We Are All Part of One Another: A Barbara Deming Reader.
+Ed.
+Jane Meyerding.
+Philadelphia: New Society Publishers, 1984.